Orthopaedic Knee Braces

 The knee is a complex joint and many structures can be damaged with a blow or twisting of the knee.
 Many athletes unfortunately may experience knee injuries which include anterior cruciate ligament tears, meniscus tear, or medial collateral ligament strain/ tears.
 These injuries require more lateral stabilization of the knee joint with a hinged knee brace.

-Another injury commonly seen in athletes or with trauma is patella dislocation or subluxation.
-These injuries commonly occur with the patella or knee cap shifting laterally disrupting the stabilizing structures on the inside or medial aspect of the patella.
+Another injury commonly seen in athletes or with trauma is patella dislocation.
+This occurs with the patella or knee cap shifting laterally disrupting the stabilizing structures on the inside or medial aspect of the patella.
+In this case a patella stabilizing brace is helpful.

 Patella stabilizer brace